tinwhisker/IntexSpaRemote/README.md

 # Intex PureSpa Remote

+*Archived: I have no time to play with this at this time and it's stagnated.*

 Control and monitor your Intex PureSpa remotely.

 First push will be my existing project - warts'n'all.